 Hoi An Ancient Town

 There is no denying the charm of Hoi An and the old centre of it has been designated as a World Heritage Site.
 It was a big trading hub between the 15th and the 19th centuries and so it was full of wealth and cultural influences.

-Be warned, though, Hoi An is very crowded.
+Be warned, though, visiting Hoi An means being in crowds.
 It’s not that big and it’s one of the most popular tourist spots in Vietnam.
 It is certainly worth visiting but you may need to explore more than just the centre to appreciate it.